Sombre tit: Taxonomy

-The sombre tit was first formally described ias Parus lugubris in 1820 by the Dutch zoologist Temminck with its type locality given as "Dalmatia and Hungary".
+The sombre tit was first formally described as Parus lugubris in 1820 by the Dutch zoologist Temminck with its type locality given as "Dalmatia and Hungary".
 This species is now classified in the genus Poecile rather than Parus.
 Molecular phylogenetic studies have shown that the sombre tit is sister to the white-browed tit (Poecile superciliosus).

 Description

-The sombre tit is slightly smaller than a great tit (Parus major) with similar proportions, although in plumage it most resembles a willow tit (Po. montanus) but it has a brownish to grey=black cap which extends further into the sides of the head with the off-white chhek patch being restricted to a narrow triangle by the larger bib.
+The sombre tit is slightly smaller than a great tit (Parus major) with similar proportions, although in plumage it most resembles a willow tit (Poecile montanus) but it has a brownish to grey-black cap which extends further into the sides of the head with the off-white cheek patch being restricted to a narrow triangle by the larger bib.
 The head is often peaked when the bird is in an upright stance, unlike the willow tit.
-Compared to the sympatric marsh tit (Po. palustris) the sombre tit has a proportionately longer tail.
+Compared to the sympatric marsh tit (P. palustris) the sombre tit has a proportionately longer tail.
 The juveniles are duller and tinged with brown than the adults.